-Measure Background/Rationale Regulation Impact of Measure Measures to stem sharp ringgit appreciation and curb speculative activity • The ongoing process of capital account opening was temporary halted in 1994 as the ringgit came under strong buying pressure with the booming economy creating expectations about the currency's increasing strength.
-From late 1993, speculators bought ringgit in large amounts, increasing short-term deposits and forward transactions.
-To avoid an adverse effect on export competitiveness from a sharp exchange rate appreciation, BNM imposed a number of restrictions on capital inflows during January-February 1994.
-Once speculative pressure subsided, BNM gradually removed the controls and freed up capital flows, completely lifting all restrictions by August 1994 (World Bank 1986, BNM 1999b).
+Measure Background/Rationale Regulation Impact of Measure appreciation and curb speculative activity activity activity according to the learn of the le congoing process of capital count opening was temporary ed in 1994 as the ringgit came er strong buying pressure with booming economy creating ectations about the currency's easing strength.
+From late 3, speculators bought ringgit arge amounts, increasing rt-term deposits and forward sactions.
+To avoid an adverse ct on export competitiveness in a sharp exchange rate reciation, BNM imposed a liber of restrictions on capital lows during January-February 4.
+Once speculative pressure sided, BNM gradually oved the controls and freed capital flows, completely lifting estrictions by August 1994 and Bank 1986, BNM 1999b).
 [1994 Jan]: Restriction on sales of short-term monetary instruments to nonresidents.
 The restriction applied only to instruments used by BNM to influence liquidity in the market: negotiable instruments of deposit, Bank Negara bills, Treasury bills, government securities (including Islamic securities) with a remaining maturity of one year or less.
 [1994 Feb]: The list of securities on the prohibition list for selling to nonresidents was extended to cover private debt securities (including commercial papers but excluding securities convertible to ordinary shares) with maturity of one year or less, covering both initial issues and the subsequent secondary market trade.
 [1994 Feb]: Prohibition of forward transactions (bid side) and nontrade-related swaps by commercial banks with foreign customers to curtail the speculative activities of offshore agents seeking long positions in ringgit.
 [1994 Aug]: Residents were permitted to sell to nonresidents any Malaysian securities.
 Prohibition on forward transactions and non-trade swaps by commercial banks were lifted.
 [1997 Aug]: Once speculative pressure subsided, BNM gradually removed the controls and freed up capital flows, completely lifting all restrictions by August 1994 (World Bank 1986, BNM 1999b).
 The capital inflow controls were successful in moderating the surge of short-term flows and slowing down domestic monetary expansion.
 M3 growth moderated from 23.5 percent in 1993 to 13.1 percent in 1994.
 Short-term flows regained momentum following the lifting of controls, reaching 56.7 percent of total inflows in 1996 but was much lower compared to the average level in 1992-1993.
-The introduction of specific controls in 1994 did not affect long-term investment flows-FDI inflows showed a sustained increase, amounting to USD4.4 billion in 1994 compared to USD4.0 billion in 1993. [
+The introduction of specific controls in 1994 did not affect long-term investment flows-FDI inflows showed a sustained increase, amounting to USD4.4 billion in 1994 compared to USD4.0 billion in 1993.